Frequently Asked Questions

 Q. How does the Multiple-Occupancy, Hall Group, and Apartment draw work?

 A. At the draw, Apartments will be chosen first in the order of highest priority.
-When your pair is called, you may either choose an available apartment, or pass.
-If you do not choose an apartment, you'll be placed back into the regular Room Draw process with your existing priority number or drop to Hall Group or Multiple-Occupancy draw if you have submitted cards.
+When your group is called, you may either choose an available apartment, or pass.
+If you do not choose an apartment, you'll be placed back into the regular Room Draw process with your existing priority number or drop to Hall Group or Multiple-Occupancy draw if you have submitted forms.
 Hall Groups will be chosen next on the basis of hall group priority (see the priority section for a detailed explanation about how Hall Group priority is determined).
 When your group is called, you may either choose an available Hall Group, or pass.
-If you do not choose a group, you'll be placed back into the regular Room Draw process with your existing priority number or drop to Multiple-Occupancy draw if you submitted a card.
+If you do not choose a group, you'll be placed back into the regular Room Draw process with your existing priority number or drop to Multiple-Occupancy draw if you submitted a form.
 After Hall Groups are chosen, Multiple-Occupancy rooms will be drawn in the order of highest priority.
 As with Apartments and Hall Groups, if it is your turn to choose and you don't like any of the available choices, you can drop back into the regular draw with your existing priority number.
 Any remaining multiple-occupancy or grouped rooms not chosen in this draw will be rolled into the regular draw.